chrissimpkins/glue-docs/_build/html/_sources/install.txt

 		"glue_shellpath": "C:\\Windows\\system32\\WindowsPowerShell\\v1.0\\powershell.exe"
 	}

 Save the file and restart Sublime Text.
-Note that the shell that is executed may differ from your environment ``$SHELL`` (Unix/Linux) or ``%SHELL%`` (Windows) setting.
+Note that the shell that is executed may differ from your environment ``$SHELL`` (Mac OSX/Linux) or ``%SHELL%`` (Windows) setting.
 The Glue settings change does not alter your system variable assignments, or your default system shell settings, in any way.
 To confirm that it is working, type a command that will cause the shell to bark at you (e.g. an executable that doesn't exist):

 .. code::